FB

 Things To Avoid As You Attach Safety Chains

 I did a few searches on Google and YouTube for attaching safety chains, and I am flabbergasted at things people are teaching.
 It is one thing to install chains, and quite another for them to hold in a the violent event.
 Please, question what you see and hear – EVEN in this article.
-If things are contrary to sound thinking, disregard them.
+If things are contrary to sound thinking, challenge them.

 Wimpy, Wimpy, Wimpy